 Miniseries and Film Adaptations of Pride and Prejudice by Jane Austen

-By Taylor Jasmine | On | Comments (0)
+By Taylor Jasmine | On December 5, 2017 | Updated December 8, 2024 | Comments (4)

 If you’re the kind of Jane Austen fan who reads Pride and Prejudice every year or two, chances are good that you’ve seen at least one of its miniseries or film adaptations.
-Considering the unabated reverence for this novel, it’s somewhat surprising that there haven’t been more.
-For many devotees, there can never be Too Much Jane.

 In addition to the miniseries and film adaptations of Pride and Prejudice listed here, there was also a 1967 British TV adaptation which seems to have been lost to time.
 Which of these have you seen?
 Which do you think is most faithful to the original spirit of the novel?

-2005 film — a British and American collaboration
+2005 film: a British and American collaboration

-Ms. Knightly does good work, though for me, she’s a bit too distinctive for the role — my preference is for an unknown.
-Evidently, I’m in the minority, as 5-star viewer ratings, at least on Amazon, are the rule.
+Evidently, I’m in the minority — by far! — as 5-star viewer ratings, at least on Amazon, are the rule.
 It’s hard to believe, but this was and continues to be only the second movie version of P & P (not counting the miniseries) since the 1940 Hollywood film.

 More about this adaptation